-The NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) and the NASA Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC) will jointly manage SMAP science data on behalf of the NASA ESDIS Project.
-Currently, the NSIDC DAAC distributes validation campaign data for the SMAP mission, including Level-1 through Level-4 radiometer science data for the SMAP mission.
-In the coming months, the NSIDC DAAC will distribute and support SMAP radar and combined radar/radiometer data, and Level-4 radiometer data.
+The NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) and the NASA Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC) jointly manage SMAP science data on behalf of the NASA ESDIS Project.
+Currently, the NSIDC DAAC distributes validation campaign data and science data for the SMAP mission, including Level-1 through Level-4 radiometer science data for the SMAP mission.
+In the coming months, the NSIDC DAAC will also distribute and support SMAP radar and combined radar/radiometer data, and Level-4 radiometer data.
 SMAP Level-1 radar data are available at the ASF DAAC.

 About the Instrument

-Launched in January 2015, the SMAP instrument includes a radiometer and a high-resolution radar to measure surface soil moisture and freeze-thaw state.
+Launched on 31 January 2015, the SMAP instrument includes a radiometer and a high-resolution radar to measure surface soil moisture and freeze-thaw state.
 The instrument is designed to make coincident measurements of surface emission and backscatter, and to sense soil conditions through moderate vegetation cover.
 With a swath width of 1,000 km, SMAP provides global coverage within three days at the equator and two days at boreal latitudes (greater than 45 degrees N).

 About the Mission